 - Start with the RIGHT goals and then determine the milestones to measure to get there.

 You can’t get to where you’re going if you don’t KNOW where you’re going.
 This step is where you lay the groundwork for the structure and context your data will need to become actionable.
-Collaborate with you executive and sales teams to understand what their goals are and what they want to see on a consistent bases to help measure progress toward that goal.
+Collaborate with you executive and sales teams to understand what their goals are and what they want to see on a consistent basis to help measure progress toward that goal.

 The executive team will likely be primarily concerned with top line revenue as well as targets around customers such as net promotor score and retention.
 They’ll want to see metrics like cost Demand Cost Per Revenue and forecast pipeline.